AltriaSuki/Nova-Lang/docs/diagnostics.md

 Nova Core defines columns in terms of byte offsets (see `docs/language-spec.md` Appendix A.5).
 A renderer may expand tabs for display, but location math must remain correct and deterministic.

+Note: because columns are byte-based, caret alignment may not match visual character widths for non-ASCII text (e.g. Unicode characters inside string/char literals).
+This is acceptable for the MVP.

 ### 4.2 Multi-line spans

 Multi-line highlights are allowed, but not required for the MVP.
 For early milestones: